jaymspeights/MazeGenerator/README.md

 You can solve the entirety using the following - while (!ms.solve());

-To print the path through the maze, create a new maze object using the BitSet from the MazeSolver,
+To print the path through the maze, create a new maze object using the BitSet from the MazeSolver,and print that as such -

-and print that as such - System.out.println(new Maze(ms.getBitSet()));
+System.out.println(new Maze(ms.getBitSet()));